-- Potential for increase debt if the value of securities drop.
+- Potential for increased debt if the value of securities drops.

 Peer-to-peer (P2P) lending is a way to connect individual lenders with individual borrowers.
-Through P2P lending sites, like LendingClub or Prosper, this type of lending is facilitated as an alternative to a traditional bank loan.
-These types of lenders operate all online, similar to online lenders, and the application process can typically be completed in just a few minutes on their website.
+P2P lending sites like Prosper facilitate loans and act as an alternative to a traditional bank loan.
+These types of lenders operate online, similar to online lenders, and the application process can typically be completed in just a few minutes.

-P2P loans typically have more options for borrowers and will grant loans to those with lower credit scores that a bank usually won’t grant.
+P2P loans typically have more options for borrowers and will approve loans to those with lower credit scores.
 While traditional banks require a credit score of at least 670, P2P lenders often have a minimum credit score requirement of 600.

 - More options for borrowers with lower credit scores.